-Global Paint for Charity, Inc., remains a one-of-a-kind group adding color and encouragement to people's lives worldwide.
-It is noteworthy that GPC knows that paint takes a huge toll on our environment and has created a movement to protect and improve the living conditions of our poor.
-Focusing on preserving our environment by keeping paint out of landfills and water sources and the process of recycling unused paint (harmful waste) and using it as a resource has distinguished GPC as a deserving non-profit to support.
+Global Paint for Charity, Inc. remains a one-of-a-kind group adding color and encouragement to people's lives worldwide.
+Focusing on preserving our environment by keeping paint out of landfills and water sources and the process of recycling unused paint (harmful waste) and using it as a resource to improve the living conditions of our poor has distinguished GPC as a deserving non-profit to support.

 Support the creation of better lives & stronger communitiesKnow More